webgme/tutorials/_session4_visualizer/README.md

 Again, the `webgme-setup.json` is populated with info that this visualizer is defined in this particular repository.
 This will expose it to other users of [webgme-cli](https://github.com/webgme/webgme-cli).

 ## Register the visualizer
-Visualizers are registered to nodes and are stored under the registry `validVisualizers`.
+Visualizers are registered at nodes and are stored under the registry `validVisualizers`.
 In the UI it is available under **META** in the Property Editor.
 Since we want the decorator to be used for **StateMachine**s only, open the **StateMachine** Meta-node and add `FSMSimulator` right after `ModelEditor` in the string `validVisualizers`
 (Again, since the registry follows inheritance all **StateMachine**s will now have the option `FSMSimulator`.)